FBerding/aifeducation/README.md

 ‘Tensorflow’ is also supported but only for version 2.16 and not for all models.
-Please refer to appendix [A01 Supported Machine Learning Frameworks](https://fberding.github.io/aifeducation/articles/Appendix_A01_Supported_Frameworks.html) for a detailed overview.
+Please refer to appendix [A01 Supported Machine Learning Frameworks](https://fberding.github.io/aifeducation/articles/Appendix_A01_Supported_Frameworks.html) for a detailed overview.Tensorflow support will be removed with version 1.1.0 of this package.

 ## Model Life Cycle

 Research requires reproducibility and traceability.
-Thus, starting with version 1.0.0 of this package , it has top priority to ensure that already trained models work with future versions of this package.
+Thus, starting with version 1.0.0 of this package, it has top priority to ensure that already trained models work with future versions of this package.

 ## Classification Tasks